fetchai/agents-aea/examples/weather_skills/README.md

 python scripts/fetchai_wealth_generation.py --private-key weather_client/fet_private_key.txt --amount 10000000 --addr alpha.fetch-ai.com --port 80
 cd weather_client
 ```

+- Generate some wealth to your weather client ETH address:

+Go to Metamask [Faucet](https://faucet.metamask.io) and request some test ETH for the account your AEA is using (you need to first load your AEAs private key into MetaMask).

 - Run both agents, as in the previous section.